Revolutionize Your Voicemail Management with Our Powerful Web Portal

 - In the Description field, enter the description for the group voicemail box.

 - From the Group Members list box that lists all the user extensions defined in 3CX,

-- Click Save button to create the new group voicemail box, or save any changes to an existing group voicemail box.
+- Click the Save button to create a new group voicemail box, or save any changes to an existing group voicemail box.

-- To delete group, click Delete button beside the desired record that you want to delete, and then in the confirmation message box, click OK.
+- To delete the group, click the Delete button beside the desired record you want to delete, and then in the confirmation message box, click OK.

 Restart service after adding/editing/deleting a group.

 With the Escalation feature, you can ensure important voicemails never go unheard.
 This feature makes it easy to automatically escalate unheard voicemails to the designated email addresses.
 For example, you can escalate sales voicemails to the sales manager when a salesperson is on vacation.
 Simply create a “Sales” extension group in 3CX, assign all the sales extensions to this group, then configure the group for escalation.
 With escalation, any extensions in this group will be monitored for unheard voicemails.
 If an unheard voicemail is detected, the voicemail will be escalated automatically to the designated email addresses.

 - In the Escalation tab, click the Add button to create a new escalation.